kubevault/prometheus-exporter/docs/guides/platforms/multi-cluster-vault.md

 demo-policy-secret-reader   Success   1m
 ```

 Check the created `demo-policy-secret-reader` [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) in Vault.
-To resolve the naming conflict, name of policy in Vault will follow this format: `k8s.{spec.clusterName or -}.{spec.namespace}.{spec.name}`.
+To resolve the naming conflict, name of policy in Vault will follow this format: `k8s.{clusterName or -}.{metadata.namespace}.{metadata.name}`.
 For this case, it is `k8s.demo-cluster-2.demo.demo-policy-secret-reader`.

 ```console
 $ vault policy list